PrometheusVault/ember/docs/vault.md

 Only the `config/` directory is required for the new vault-aware configuration flow, but keeping logs and plugins here ensures the vault remains self-contained.
 Ember automatically writes `logs/agents/core.log`, so the directory is created on first launch if it does not already exist.
+When the vault path is not writable Ember falls back to `./.ember_runtime/logs/agents/core.log` (inside the repo) and emits a warning so you can correct permissions or bind mounts.

 ## Configuration overrides